-24. Youth on Site.
-All persons under the age of 18 must have a parent or responsible adult on site during the Fair.
+NEW: 25.
+Youth On Site.
+All persons under the age of 18 by the Wednesday of the week of the Fair must have a parent or responsible adult on site during the Fair.
+All minors must be registered through the staff database even if they are not required to have a wristband.
+Teens aged 13 and above by the Wednesday of the week of Fair, will be required to have a teen wristband; children under the age of 13 by the Wednesday of the week of Fair, will not be required to have a wristband.
+Registering a minor through the staff database gives consent for the minor to be on site and releases the OCF from liability.
 If the minor is deemed by Fair Management to be in violation of the OCF Guidelines, the responsible adult will be subject to disciplinary action, up to and including suspension from the Fair for one year.
 Further incidents may result in permanent expulsion from the OCF.